 “His experience in precision manufacturing and the demanding standards for quality and environment expected of the automotive industry will be key to driving Zayndu’s product development and manufacture.”

 Andrew is exchanging management of a team of 150 automotive engineers for a smaller multidisciplinary team of physicists, software developers and engineers, and will be working alongside Zayndu’s biologists and plant scientists.

 He comments: “The opportunity to work with this dedicated team to deliver a high-quality product that addresses an issue with impact across the agriculture industry, is inspirational."

-The Aurora system is currently available in two sizes: Z10 and Z25.
+Zayndu's cold plasma systems are currently available in the Z10 model, with the larger Z25 currently in development.
 Expanding the range to enable greater volumes of seed to be treated would significantly increase the market opportunities.

 Additionally, remote management of the system would support further automation of controlled growing environments.
 Andrew’s knowledge of using digital twins to model and prototype complex control systems will accelerate new product development.

 Andrew continues: “There is potential for significant growth through existing and new product offerings.
 My initial focus will be to work with the team to deliver a product that is robust and ready for the global market, including certification.
 To achieve this, we will be developing and deploying advanced data management tools to ensure the in-service reliability of the product and working closely with end-users to achieve a high level of customer satisfaction.